 NEW YORK--(BUSINESS WIRE)--

-The Rosen Law Firm is preparing a class action lawsuit as a result of this adverse information.
-If you purchased FAB stock before November 14, 2013, please visit the website at http://rosenlegal.com for more information.
-You may also contact Phillip Kim, Esq. or Kevin Chan, Esq., of The Rosen Law Firm toll free at 866-767-3653 or via e-mail at email@example.com or firstname.lastname@example.org.
+Rosen Law Firm is preparing a class action lawsuit to recover losses suffered by Lion investors.
+If you purchased shares of Lion on or before April 10, 2017, please visit the firm’s website at http://www.rosenlegal.com/cases-1100.html for more information.
+You may also contact Phillip Kim or Kevin Chan of Rosen Law Firm toll free at 866-767-3653 or via email at firstname.lastname@example.org or email@example.com.